-Total Number of Shares Subject Exercise Price Type of Capital Stock to Warrants Per Share Expiration Date Class B common stock 4,283,456(1) \$23.70 March 3, 2017(2) Series C-1 preferred stock(3) 283 786 1 41 February 11 2012
+Type of Capital Stock Shares Subject to Warrants Exercise Price Per Share Expiration Date Class B common stock 4,283,456(1) \$23.70 March 3, 2017(2) Series C-1 preferred stock(3) 283,786 1.41 February 11, 2012

 - \ This warrant is redeemable for cash if we fail to perform under our commercial agreement with the holder (PayPal).
 In addition, we have the right to repurchase any shares previously issued upon the exercise of the warrant if the holder fails to perform under the same agreement. - (1) Of these shares, 3,426,765 shares will vest and become exercisable only upon the achievement of certain performance goals prior to the earlier of March 3, 2014 or the termination of our commercial agreement with the holder (PayPal), and the remaining shares will vest and become exercisable only if certain other performance goals also take place prior to the same deadline. - (2) The warrant may expire earlier than this date.
 The warrant provides that it expires on the earlier of March 3, 2014 or the termination of our commercial agreement with the holder (PayPal) if none of the shares subject to the warrant have vested prior to the earlier event.
-Should any of the shares subject to the warrant vest, the warrant expires on the earliest of the date on which our commercial agreement with the holder is terminated, the date of a change in control of our company or March 3, 2017. - (3) If this warrant to purchase shares of our Series C-1 preferred stock remains outstanding following the completion of this offering, it will become exercisable for a like number of shares of our Class B common stock.
+Should any of the shares subject to the warrant vest, the warrant expires on the earliest of the date on which our commercial agreement with the holder is terminated, the date of a change in control of our company or March 3, 2017. - (3) We expect that all 283,786 shares will be acquired by the holder of this warrant through a warrant exercise at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering.